• Share page

 Package naming conventions

 The MSFS SDK has strict package naming conventions.
 If you want to widely distribute your add-on to other users, you should name it according to this naming convention.
-Additionally, the package name must be within 128 alphanumeric characters.
+In addition, the package name can only contain alphanumeric characters and "-" (hyphens), and must be 128 characters or less.

 Basics of package naming conventions